-As a weekly music columnist for Planet Jackson Hole Weekly since 2005, Davis has been fortunate to interview and photograph some of the greatest artists of our time—Taj Mahal, Dr. John, Bela Fleck, Maceo Parker, Del McCoury, Michael Franti, John Perry Barlow, Mickey Hart, Warren Haynes, Robert Cray, John Prine, Lyle Lovett, Buddy Guy, Ruthie Foster, Grace Potter, and scores of colorful local bands.
-In addition to his column, Davis has contributed cover stories, news pieces, travel narratives, photo essays, and reviews of CDs, concerts and movies to the alternative weekly.
-Free issues of Planet Jackson Hole Weekly, including Aaron’s weekly column, can be downloaded at http://planetjh.com/.
+As a freelance journalist and photographer—notably as the weekly music columnist for Planet Jackson Hole since 2005—Aaron has been fortunate to interview and photograph some of the greatest artists of our time in Taj Mahal, Dr. John, Bela Fleck, Maceo Parker, Del McCoury, Michael Franti, John Perry Barlow, Mickey Hart, Warren Haynes, Robert Cray, John Prine, Lyle Lovett, Buddy Guy, Ruthie Foster, Grace Potter, and scores of colorful local bands.
+In addition to writing about music, Aaron has contributed several cover stories, news pieces, travel narratives, and photo essays as well as reviews of albums, concerts and movies.
+Jackson Hole Review, The Oregonian, The Business Journal, Jambase.com, Libertarian Party News, The Statesman Journal, and Cascade Policy Institute have also published his pieces.

 AaronDavisMusic.com functions as the home to Jackson Hole Music Blog as well as Aaron’s musical endeavors outside of Screen Door Porch (ScreenDoorPorch.com).